interstellarninja/MarketAgents/README.md

 ## Agents

-n our simulation, we implement three distinct types of agents, each representing a different level of sophistication in decision-making and information processing.
+In our simulation, we implement three distinct types of agents, each representing a different level of sophistication in decision-making and information processing.
 This approach allows us to compare market outcomes across a spectrum of agent capabilities, from the simplest random behavior to complex, language-model-driven strategies.
 By doing so, we can investigate how different degrees of agent intelligence and information processing affect market efficiency, price discovery, and the replication of empirical findings from human experiments.
 The three agent types are designed to capture key aspects of economic decision-making, from baseline random behavior to sophisticated, human-like reasoning.

 ### Zero Intelligence Agents